Pavin Smith Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have the sixth-ranked team ERA across all league pitching staffs (3.69).
+- The Braves have a 3.68 team ERA that ranks fifth among all MLB pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (51 total, 0.9 per game).
+- Braves pitchers combine to allow 51 home runs (0.9 per game), the second-fewest in the league.

-- The righty's most recent time out came on Saturday against the Philadelphia Phillies, when he threw 5 1/3 innings, surrendering two earned runs while giving up seven hits.
+- In his last outing on Sunday against the Philadelphia Phillies, the righty tossed six innings, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.